 The company has received the necessary declaration from all the Independent Directorsin accordance with Section 149 (7) of the Companies Act 2013 that they meet the criteriaof independence as laid out in sub-section (6) of Section 149 of the Companies Act 2013and Regulation 16(1)(b) of the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 ("SEBI Listing Regulations").
 There has been no change in thecircumstances affecting their status as an Independent Director during the year.

 Number of meetings of the board

-7 meetings of the board were held during the year 2017-18.
-Details of thesemeetings have been given in the corporate governance reportwhich forms part of the Annual Report.
+7 meetings of the board were held during the year 2018-19.
+Details of these meetings aswell as the meetings of its committee have been given in the corporate governance reportwhich forms part of the Annual Report.